MahrokhJozedaemi2016/final_user_management/readme.md

 ## Files Updated
 - .github/workflows/production.yml
-Updated DockerHub repository name.
+- Updated DockerHub repository name.
-Enabled multi-platform support.
+- Enabled multi-platform support.
-Added Trivy vulnerability scanning with caching.
+- Added Trivy vulnerability scanning with caching.

-# IISUE: Implement Robust Username Generation and Validation for Enhanced User Management
+# ISSUE: Implement Robust Username Generation and Validation for Enhanced User Management

 ## Description:
 This section of the project implements robust username management features designed to enhance user experience and ensure data integrity.
 The implementation supports the automatic generation of unique, URL-safe nicknames for users during creation while allowing users to change their nicknames with validation.
 It enforces strict uniqueness and format constraints, ensuring compatibility with public-facing identifiers.
 This functionality improves user anonymity and privacy by assigning meaningful, anonymous nicknames based on a combination of words and numbers.